Label : Great For Family Outing

 Situated west of Lake Bratan in Bedugul, Pura Ulun Danu Bratan is a 17th-century temple dedicated to the Hindu trinity of Brahma-Vishnu-Shiva.
 Surrounded by the lake which gives it a 'floating' appearance, the temple is constructed in traditional Balinese style with tiered shrines to honour the Hindu gods.
 The backdrop of the Bedugul mountains makes this a picturesque site of religious worship.

-The iconic Pura Ulun Danu Bratan Temple in Bali is one of the most loved attractions of the city.
-Situated next to Lake Beratan, the calm waters of the lake reflect the beautiful temple and create a hypnotic floating image.
+The iconic Pura Ulun Danu Bratan Temple in Bali is one of the city's most loved attractions.
+Situated next to Lake Beratan, the lake's calm waters reflect the beautiful temple and create a hypnotic floating image.
+You can rent a boat for a trip on the lake here and enjoy majestic view of the temple from the lake.

 Set amidst the scenic backdrop of the mountains of Bedugul and the lake Beratan, the Pura Ulun Danu Bratan temple forms a truly beautiful and majestic picture.
 It is located around 1500 metres above sea level, and is constructed in the typical Balinese architectural designs with multitiered shrines.
 There are four temples here - the Dalem Purwa Temple, Terate Bang Temple, Lingga Petak Temple and the Penataran Pucak Mangu Temple.